DataDog/apigentools/docs/cli.md

 ### `apigentools templates local-dir`

 Obtains upstream templates from a given local directory.
+Note that when used through `apigentools` command, the local path would need to be inside your spec repo.

 Argument | Description | Environment Variable | Default
 ---------|-------------|----------------------|--------